graearea/graearea.github.io/caterham-spa-adapters.md

 ![img/adapter.jpeg](img/adapter.jpeg)

 ## How do they compare to my custom mirrors?
 they're half the price and no measuring needed!
-They attach nice and tightly
+They attach nice and tightly.
+I think the custom ones are a little stiffer as they're braced in 2 dimensions but I doubt there's a lot in it.

 ## How much are they?
 **£30 + £3 delivery